Blackjack Soft Hand 18

 Standing+0.121742

-Doubling on this soft total in multi-deck S17 games gives you more value compared to hitting.
-Yet, increasing your wager is still not optimal for you in the long term because it trims your winnings by £0.02 if you are a £10 bettor.
+Doubling on this soft total in multi-deck S17 games gives you more value than hitting, yet increasing your wager is still not optimal in the long term because it trims your winnings by £0.02 if you are a £10 bettor.
 Recreational gamblers may laugh at this reduction, thinking “Right, who cares about a two-pence difference?!”.

 However, it is these small details successful blackjack players pay attention to.
-They know full well misplaying tricky hands like soft 18 systematically is equal to losing more money in the long term.
-This is the opposite thing of what a good player would seek to do.
+They know full well that misplaying tricky hands like soft 18 systematically is tantamount to losing more money in the long term.
+This is the opposite of what a good player seeks to do.

-But as writer Beau Taplin says, “Whoever said the small things don’t matter has never seen a match start a wildfire”.
-The bottom line is if you ignore basic strategy’s recommended plays consistently enough, you will inevitably bring your blackjack career to an abrupt close sooner than later.
+As writer Beau Taplin says, “Whoever said the small things don’t matter has never seen a match start a wildfire”.
+The bottom line is that, if you ignore basic strategy’s recommended plays consistently enough, you will inevitably bring your blackjack career to an abrupt close sooner rather than later.

 Another “small” mistake that ends up costing you big time over the long haul is misplaying soft 18 when the dealer’s exposed card is a 7.
 Some players underestimate the strength of the 7, treating it like small cards 3 through 6.
 What needs to be taken into account is that a dealer starting with a 7 is not as weak as one showing a 5 or a 6.
 Their chances of breaking are reduced to 26.2%.